chameleonhead/stratrack/libs/mql-interpreter/examples/README.md

 The command prints a JSON report containing global variables, account metrics and executed orders.
 Replace the CSV file with history exported from MetaTrader to backtest your own data.

-The sample dataset uses the `time,open,high,low,close,volume` format where `time` is a UTC Time string.
+The sample dataset uses the `date,time,open,high,low,close,volume` format where `date` is formatted as `YYYY.MM.DD` and `time` is formatted as `HH:MI`.
 To reproduce a live environment, export MetaTrader history in this format and place it under `examples/data/`.